50 Avenue des Champs Elysees,

 In 1981 Gaumont France bought an adjacent fashion shop to create a bigger lobby and the former Paramount Elysees Cinema in the next building already divided into four screens but with luxurious design.
 The Gaumont Ambassade with a renovation of the facade became a multiplex with a large capacity in the main auditorium which was renovated and lost its original ceiling and its original design.
 Seating was decreased to 840 with new more confortable seats.
 These were split between screen 1 in the former circle, now with 440 seats and screen 2 in the former stalls with 400 seats.

 In 1987 a former Chinese restaurant in the same building became screen 6.
 The big balcony of screen one was divided in 1993 in two screens with stadium seating and wide screens and digital sound.

 In 2004, the multiplex still welcomes premieres and was renovated but 44 years after the opening, it is another world.

 The Gaumont Ambassade was closed on 29th July 2016.
-Plans are for an upmarket shoe stoe to take over the site.
+An upmarket shoe store has taken over the building.

 Just login to your account and subscribe to this theater